Merchant API: best practices

 Use incremental updates, but add an option to (re-)export all

-It is highly recommended to submit incremental updates of product or offer data to ChannelEngine, however, make sure to include an option on your end to trigger an export for everything.
+It is highly recommended to submit incremental updates of product or offer data to ChannelEngine.
+However, make sure to include an option on your end to trigger an export of all data.

 Offers